-Now Adam has joined forces with OKA co-founder and creative director, Sue Jones, to design a collection of tableware, inspired by Chinese export patterns.
-Aimee Farrell sat down with Adam and Sue to get the inside story of how the collaboration came to life.
+Now Lippes has joined forces with OKA Co-Founder and Creative Director, Sue Jones, to design a collection of tableware, inspired by Chinese export patterns.
+Aimee Farrell sat down with the duo to get the inside story of how the collaboration came to life.

 “My heart lives in England,” says Adam Lippes.
-As evidenced in his exuberant Brooklyn apartment and 100-acre estate near Monterey, Massachusetts, Adam has had a lifelong love of English style.
-“I don’t know where it comes from, really, but it started with English interiors – from Chatsworth to [the Vogue photographer] Cecil Beaton’s Reddish House.
+As evidenced in his exuberant Brooklyn apartment and 100-acre estate near Monterey, Massachusetts, Lippes has had a lifelong love of English style.
+“I don’t know where it comes from, really, but it started with English interiors—from Chatsworth to [the Vogue photographer] Cecil Beaton’s Reddish House.
 These houses flow so beautifully; they’re the perfect mix of grandness and casualness.”

-The same balance can be found in the clothing collections Adam designs and throughout his homes.
-“Adam is a keen collector with a very sophisticated eye – and he loves entertaining,” says OKA co-founder and creative director Sue Jones, who proposed a project with Adam after being introduced by a mutual friend.
+The same balance can be found in the clothing collections Lippes designs and throughout his homes.
+“Adam is a keen collector with a very sophisticated eye—and he loves entertaining,” says OKA Co-Founder and Creative Director, Sue Jones, who proposed a project with Lippes after being introduced by a mutual friend.
 “He came to England and we got along straight away.
 There was great synergy right from the start.”

-Evolving over close to two years, the creative conversation between Sue and Adam began with a series of mood boards – a veritable menagerie of images of ceramic cockerels, boars and birds, monkeys and dragonflies; alongside fantastical Toile de Jouy fashion confections.
-For Sue, however, it was a series of pictures of Famille Rose plates – a classic Chinese export style which became fashionable in Europe during the late Baroque period – that stood out.
+Evolving over close to two years, the creative conversation between the pair began with a series of mood boards—a veritable menagerie of images of ceramic cockerels, boars and birds, monkeys and dragonflies; alongside fantastical Toile de Jouy fashion confections.
+For Sue, however, it was a series of pictures of Famille Rose plates – a classic Chinese export style which became fashionable in Europe during the late Baroque period—that stood out.
 “I knew immediately that was the way to go,” she says of the delicate ceramics that she has long avidly collected.

-Much like Adam’s playful runway creations, the final product effortlessly melds prettiness with practicality.
+Much like Lippes’ playful runway creations, the final product effortlessly melds prettiness with practicality.
 “I’m a great believer in using what you have,” says the designer.
-Of the plates, bowls and cups, he says “They look as though they’re your grandmother’s finest inherited china, but they’ll go in the dishwasher.
-It is both special and everyday porcelain, intended to be mixed together in any manner to create a table scape of colour, fun and refinement.”
+Of the plates, bowls and cups, he says “they look as though they’re your grandmother’s finest inherited china, but they’ll go in the dishwasher.
+It is both special and everyday porcelain, intended to be mixed together in any manner to create a tablescape of color, fun and refinement.”